Summary IconKey Takeaway:

 Stripe offers financial services to businesses.
 Marketers import data from Stripe to Snowflake to monitor customer activities like ROI (Return Forth Investment), sales, churn rates, etc. Snowflake serves as a Single Source of Truth for all the customer data.
 And it is crucial to keep careful track of each service.

-- Prior understanding of APIs, Webhooks, and Amazon S3 is required in setting up the integration from Stripe to Snowflake.
+1. Prior understanding of APIs, Webhooks, and Amazon S3 is required in setting up this integration.
 Marketers with no technical experience will face problems while moving forward with the integration.

 Hevo will ease the process of data loading from Stripe to Snowflake.